minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 ## How does the CoronaCheck Scanner app work?

 ### Download and installation

 The CoronaCheck Scanner app is required to check the validity of digital test declarations in both the CoronaCheck app as well as hard copy test declarations printed off on paper.
 The CoronaCheck Scanner app is available free of charge in the App Store (for iOS) and Google Play Store (for Android) and can be installed on a smartphone or tablet.
 Make sure you only download the CoronaCheck Scanner app from the App Store or Google Play Store and be aware of fake or counterfeit apps.
 The CoronaCheck Scanner app is only supported from iOS version 11 and Android version 6 and up.

 After downloading the CoronaCheck Scanner app and agreeing to these terms, you can use the CoronaCheck Scanner app.
-Before you can use this app, you need to read and agree to the terms of use.
-You can find these terms of use at https://coronacheck.nl/nl/gebruikersvoorwaarden.html.
+Before you can use this app, you need to read and agree to the [terms of use](https://coronacheck.nl/en/gebruikersvoorwaarden.html).

 ### Scanning a test declaration